Does Tamoxifen treatment work for gynecomastia?

 Tamoxifen is an FDA-approved prescription drug used to treat hormone-receptor-positive breast cancer.
 It has also been used to reduce the development of cancer in high-risk patients.
 Since its approval in 1998, Tamoxifen had already helped both women and men diagnosed with cancer of the breast.
 Yet, it is not FDA-approved for the treatment of gynecomastia.

-Tamoxifen works by preventing the development of breast cancer.
+Tamoxifen works by preventing the development of male breast cancer.
 Treatment and prevention are possible by interfering with the effects of estrogen in the glandular tissue.

 For this reason, Tamoxifen is the most prescribed selective estrogen receptor modulator (SERM).
 It can either block or activate the function of estrogen on specific breast cells.
 Tamoxifen blocks the estrogen action on breast cells.
 Furthermore, Tamoxifen attaches to proteins or the hormone receptors in the cancer cells.
 The blockage of the hormone receptors, in effect, stops cancer from advancing.